iimamul/Quick-Start-Docs/linux/create a new user with root access(ubuntu).md

-# Create a new user with root access in linux(ubuntu)
+# Create a new user with root access in linux(ubuntu) VPS

 Initial Login and create new user and give root permission.